DrkWithT/Toy_Site_Project_1/docs/README.md

  3. The `login.php`, `logout.php`, `register.php` pages all do user sign in, sign out, and sign up with _cookie vs. database_ based authentication.
 See the code for more details.
  4. The `user.php` page is a page only visible to logged in users for now.
 This special page is the landing page for any site member, and it loads username and profile info from a database connection.
  5. The `poempanel.php` page contains a special, multi-mode form for creating, updating, or deleting a poem for the logged in user.
- 6. The `works.php` page contains AJAX to dynamically load or query poems by their specific ID or range of ID numbers.
+ 6. The `works.php` page contains a form to dynamically query 5 poems by a started range of ID numbers.
  7. Other:
   - The PHP will likely interface with the mySQL Server on my computer.
 Also, the site will be tested on `localhost` for demos.
   - **DONE**: Refactor PHP pages as postbacks!
-  - **WIP**: Add vanilla client JS.
+  - **DONE**: Add vanilla client JS.